How to Fold and Display Heirloom Quilts

 Remember, heirloom quilts are delicate and should be handled with care.
 By following these tips, you can proudly fold and display your heirloom quilts and share their beauty with others while preserving their integrity for generations to come.

-Bernese Mountain Dog on bed with Display of Folded Quilts.
+Bernese Mountain Dog on bed.

 And Ella still overseeing the heirloom quilts today.